martinandersson/dev-mini/README.md

 available cores including logical (see [this][12], [that][13] and the [third][14]).
 It appears that VirtualBox simply got spooked over reports that heavy CPU loads could erm.. crash VirtualBox (see [this][15] and [that][16]).
-So the "fix" was to simply discourage users from using all their CPUs?
+So the "fix" was to simply discourage users from using all of their CPUs?
 L-O-L.

 [10]: #slave_cpus
 [11]: https://www.virtualbox.org/manual/ch03.html